A Quick Guide on Jasper Gemstone

 Jasper Gemstone Carat Sizes

 Jasper gemstones can come in all carat sizes since they are commonly found.
 However, it’s important to note that a Jasper gemstone’s carat size can also be a bit deceptive, especially for colored stones.
 They can have varied size-to-weight ratios – some stones can be large but light while others are smaller but can be heavier.
-In other words, don’t rely on the carat weight to judge the Jasper’s size.
+In other words, don’t rely on the carat weight to judge Jasper’s size.
 Focus on its dimensional size instead.

 Cleaning and Caring for Jasper Gemstone Jewelry